 Private Long-Term Care Insurance

-The first is the underestimation insurers of how long people would live once they started needing long-term health care.
-As we have already seen, people are now living much longer than all previous estimates.
-This means that insurers made errors when costing their products in the 1990s and early part of this century leading to massive losses.
+- In the past, insurers underestimated how long people would live once they started needing long-term health care.
+As we have already seen, the elderly now live longer than all previous estimates.
+This means that insurers mis-calculated the cost of their products in the 1990s and early part of this century leading to massive losses moving forward.

-The second is the underestimation by insurers of the number of people who would let their policies lapse without renewing them as premiums increased.
-Their reckoning was that as premiums increased, more and more people would be unable to afford the premiums and hence lapse their policies before making a claim.
-A higher lapse rate without a corresponding increase in claims is profitable for insurers.
+- Insurers underestimated the number of people who would let their policies lapse, without renewing them, as premiums rose.
+Their hope was that as premiums increased, more and more seniors would be unable to afford premiums and let their policies lapse before making a claim.
+A higher lapse rate – without a corresponding increase in claims – is profitable for insurers.
 However, the converse has happened.
-As already noted earlier, more people aged over 65 are choosing to continue working and the poverty rates amongst this population have also dropped significantly.
-The result is that this population has been able to pay for the higher premiums and remain on cover with the result of massive claims on long-term care insurers and hence making the business unattractive.
-In fact, the lapse rate on long-term insurance has only been about 1 percent as compared to 5 percent for other insurance products.
-Insurers responded by raising premium rates which then led to a reduction in the uptake of new policies.
+As noted earlier, more people over 65 are choosing to continue working and the poverty rates amongst this population have also dropped significantly.
+The result is that this population has been able to keep up with the rising premiums, stay covered, and make valid claims on long-term care insurance.

-PatientCalls has been a leader in the medical answering service field for over 15 years providing answering services with top rated quality and expertise to those in need of optimizing their organizations’ time and communications.
-Call PatientCalls today and ask for more information regarding our 14-day risk free trial and custom flat rate monthly price plans.
+PatientCalls has been a leader in the medical answering service field for over 18 years providing top-rated answering services.
+We help hospice and home care agencies of all sizes to optimize the time and communications of their doctors, nurses, medical professional, and administrative staff.
+Call PatientCalls today and ask for more information regarding our risk-free trial and custom flat-rate monthly price plans.